 Description: A login script is used to provide login prompt responses when required by the ISP login procedures.
 Each line item in the script table should correspond with a prompt that the ISP makes once the modem connection is established.
-The prompt string information entered in the table must be an exact match of the string sent by the ISP.
+The prompt string information entered in the table should include an indication of what data is being asked for at each step in the login process.
 Reply string data should be provided exactly as it would be if it were hand entered.